Alejogb1/job-board/blog-data/rsync-skipping-non-regular-file-messages.md

 Sometimes its something else altogether that you overlooked maybe a developer used a named pipe for inter process communication or someone left a device node lying around that's totally possible when you work with linux long enough you will see some crazy stuff that's actually quite hard to reproduce on purpose

-Okay so how to fix this the good news is that rsync is not stupid and has a boatload of options that let you deal with this Here are some of the most useful ones
+ so how to fix this the good news is that rsync is not stupid and has a boatload of options that let you deal with this Here are some of the most useful ones

 1.  **Preserve symbolic links** the `-l` or `--links` option this makes rsync copy symbolic links as symbolic links instead of treating them like regular files It is very common that users will use this option to avoid creating a copy of the file and instead just linking it and they expect it to be copied as is